major/rhel7stig-sphinx/doc/source/medium.rst

 auth        required       pam_faillock.so preauth silent audit deny=3 even_deny_root fail_interval=900 unlock_time=604800
 auth        sufficient     pam_unix.so try_first_pass
 auth        [default=die]  pam_faillock.so authfail audit deny=3 even_deny_root fail_interval=900 unlock_time=604800

-and run the "authconfig" command.
+account required pam_faillock.so

+Note: Any updates made to "/etc/pam.d/system-auth-ac" and "/etc/pam.d/password-auth-ac" may be overwritten by the "authconfig" program.
+The "authconfig" program should not be used.

 Check
 ~~~~~